je-so/iqueue/README.md

 except for waiting/blocking functions.
 It is designed to allow for zero-copy message transfer.

+**iqueue1_t:** This type supports a single reader thread and a single writer thread.
+It is up to 4 times faster than type iqueue_t (see [example4.c](example4.c)).

+**iqueue_t:** This type supports multiple readers and writers.
+Which makes it necessary to synchronize more state.

+The following examples use iqueue_t.

 ## Client Server Example

 Only a pointer to the message is transfered.
 The message itself